-Potholes appear frequently in the subglacial channel networks explored in the field (Fig. 9), and they are also evident from the photogrammetry and LiDAR DEMs we produced, falling at resolution edge of the Arctic DEM.
-They are shallow depressions (50cm to 2 m deep) typically filled by water that grade into the channel floors, and that vary in dimensions between \sim 5-50m long by \sim 2-30 m across, with a particular example in network 1 where dimensions are up to \sim 125 m and \sim 40 m across (Fig. 9 panel (b)).
+Potholes appear frequently in the subglacial channel networks explored in the field (Fig. 9), and they are also evident from the photogrammetry and lidar DEMs we produced, falling at resolution edge of the Arctic DEM.
+They are shallow depressions (50 cm to 2 m deep) typically filled by water that grade into the channel floors, and that vary in dimensions between ~ 5 and ~ 50 m long by ~ 2 and ~ 30 m across, with a particular exception in SG 1 where dimensions are up to ~ 125 m long and ~ 40 m across (Fig. 9b).
 We observed them to occur (1) at the junction of two tributaries, (2) in the middle of a tributary channel associated with a channel widening, or (3) at the channel headwater area.
-Typically, the larger sizes appear in case (1), whereas the smaller depressions occur in (2).
-Figure 9 shows field images of potholes of several sizes, fitting into type (1) (panel c and b), class (2)(panel d), class (3) (panel a).
+Typically, the larger sizes appear in case (1), whereas the smaller depressions occur in case (2).
+Figure 9 shows field images of potholes of several sizes, fitting into case (1): panels b and c, case (2): panel d, and case (3): panel a.
 The location of these features is indicated in the aerial images at the side with a camera icon.